Installation

 poetry install

-In order to use the relate comand, you need to activate the virtualenv that was created:
+In order to use the relate command, you need to activate the virtualenv that was created:

 source ~/path/to/relate/checkout/.venv/bin/activate